This page is currently under active development and may contain incomplete content or experience instability.

 Publish breakthrough research, speak at major conferences

-Rationale: By 2028, quantum-safe encryption will be critical as large quantum computers loom.
-Zipminator will have clear business model and significant user adoption.
+Rationale: By 2028, quantum-safe encryption may become increasingly critical.
+Zipminator aims to have a clear business model and growing user adoption.

-Zipminator IPO raises substantial capital for security suite expansion
+Potential Zipminator exit could raise substantial capital for security suite expansion

 QDaria Holdings retains significant equity stake